-Less visible in this period was the Gourmet Society of New York.
+Less visible in this period was the Gourmet Society of New York, founded in ___ [GG to check].
 Some of its menus survive in the New York Public Library’s menu archive, and elsewhere.
 They are fascinating curios, typed and mimeographed in contrast to the more polished productions of the Wine and Food Society.
-What they lack in presentation was more than made up by the passion and creative thinking of the group.

 A dinner club of gourmets and cosmopolites.
 Six or seven dinners per season at different selected dining places.
 Membership open to all who have palates aesthetically sensitive to good food and drink, and who have imagination enough to cherish the gourmet tradition.

-The wines in menus that survive are mainly American even though American wine appreciation was in its earliest stage.
-Usually the producer was listed: Inglenook, Cresta Blanca, Beaulieu, or another of the few wineries that made a splash in epicurean circles then.*
+The wines in American-themed menus are mainly American even though in the group’s heyday, appreciation of domestic wines was at an early stage.
+Usually the producer was listed.
+Inglenook, Cresta Blanca, and Beaulieu, were some that made a splash in Gourmet Society menus.

-A dinner in January, 1939 showcased New Orleans’ gastronomic heritage.
-The menu, as archived by the NYPL may be viewed here.
+A dinner held in Manhattan in January 1939 showcased the New Orleans gastronomic heritage.
+The menu, as archived at the NYPL may be viewed here.

-A special dinner guest, Midwestern poet, essayist, and biographer Edgar Lee Master, addressed the gathering.
-Also on the dais: folklorist and regional historian Carl Carmer, Thyra Winslow, and W. Irving Moss.
-The number of luminaries suggests the night was extra-special for the group.
+A special dinner guest, the Midwestern poet, essayist, and biographer Edgar Lee Master, addressed the diners.
+Also on the dais was folklorist and regional historian Carl Carmer, Thyra Winslow, and W. Irving Moss.
+The number of luminaries that evening was unusual, suggesting a truly special occasion.

-Winslow was a literary celebrity originally from Arkansas.
-Moss was an insurance executive from New Orleans, and this background clearly helped Frederick organize the program.
+Winslow was a literary celebrity, originally from Arkansas.
+Moss was an insurance executive from New Orleans, a background which proved useful for the night’s dining.

-Gourmet Society menus usually contained cultural notes on the dishes, which adds to their historical value.
+Gourmet Society menus usually contained cultural notes, which adds to their historical interest.
 Often recipes were included as well.

-Can one still get orange wine in Buras-Triumph, Louisiana, as the orange groves area is now known?
-I don’t know, some families may make it for their own consumption.
-Old manuals give recipes though for anyone interested.
+Can one still get such a thing in Buras-Triumph, Louisiana, as the orange district is now called?
+Some families may still make it for their own use.

-A modern recipe book includes shrimp boiled in orange wine, which suggests down Louisiana way, the wine of the country has not been abandoned.
+A modern recipe book includes shrimp boiled in orange wine, which suggests the fruity fermentable is still available, at least to some.

 Note re image above: sourced from the aviation archive of the Port Authority of New York and New Jersey see here.
 Used for educational and historical purposes.

-*Foreign wines might figure at Gourmet Society events but for American menus, domestic wines were usually served, or a non-alcohol drink of some kind.
+*Foreign wines figured at some Gourmet Society events but for American menus, domestic wines were usually served, or a non-alcohol of some kind.